 Career Opportunity: Web Developer, Software Developer, App Developer, UI/UX Engineer

-SQL has seen a slight change in its ranking and rose from ninth place to eighth place.
-The popular query language has been rapidly progressing in number in the top 20 programming languages of the TIOBE index for quite some time.
-Despite the presence of other database technology, this standard query language for managing databases has been reigning for the past four decades.
-The reason being it’s simplicity, reliability, ubiquity and an active community that does a lot to keep this open source language around.
+SQL has sunk from the ninth slot to the tenth slot.
+The popular query language was rapidly progressing in number in the top 20 programming languages of the TIOBE index for quite some time.
+However, the ratings for SQL show a slump this month.
+It is worth noting that despite the presence of other database technology, this standard query language for managing databases has been reigning for the past four decades.
+The reason being its simplicity, reliability, ubiquity and an active community that does a lot to keep this open-source language around.
 SQL is typically easier for beginners to learn compared to other languages and as far as a career path is concerned, several well-paying jobs like Data Analyst require SQL as a must.

 Career Opportunity: Database Administrator, Database Developer, Database Tester, Data Scientist, App Developer, Web Developer

 So this concludes the list of the most popular programming languages you should learn in 2019.
 I hope the programming languages rating in this article helps you choose the right language career path based on your interests and the type of software development you would like to indulge in.
 Since each language has its pros and cons, take your time in weighing each option and choose accordingly.
 More importantly, make sure you hold a good command over the language you choose for programming.
 Until then, enjoy coding!